sled-rs/sled-rs.github.io/perf.md

-There are many ways to push this work around to achieve desired properties, and we can generally be pretty creative in how we do so, but we can't be absolutely optimial in all 3 categories.
+There are many ways to push this work around to achieve desired properties, and we can generally be pretty creative in how we do so, but we can't be absolutely optimal in all 3 categories.

 This trade-off was introduced in the paper [Designing Access Methods: The RUM Conjecture](https://stratos.seas.harvard.edu/files/stratos/files/rum.pdf) and